netomi/docx-fixer/README.md

 SAXException: [word/document.xml line 2]: Opening and ending tag mismatch: Fallback line 0 and p
 ```

-The tool might be able to help fix the problem by making sure that the embedded xml content is well-formed again, allowing open the file correctly again.
+The tool might be able to help fix the problem by making sure that the embedded xml content is well-formed again, allowing to open the file correctly again.

 # Usage